Why Can't I Fall Asleep After a Fight? How to Quiet the 2 AM Spiral

 Even a hand on their shoulder.
 Even a text from the other room: "I'm struggling to calm down, but I don't want you to think I don't care."

-These small bridges can help your nervous system register: "The attachment threat is not catastrophic.
+These small bridges can help you register: "This isn't a catastrophe.
 We're still connected."

 The Morning After: Sleep Deprivation and Relationship Repair